 Take vacations in areas where pollen is not as common, such as locations near the ocean.

 Your child’s healthcare provider will also have suggestions for avoiding the allergens that cause reactions.

 - Medicines for asthma symptoms

 - Allergy shots

 Decongestants are not recommended for children younger than age 4.
-Talk with your child’s health care provider for more information about allergy medications.
+Talk with your child’s healthcare provider for more information about allergy medicine.

 Key points about allergies in children